This document gives an overview of NI-VISA, the National Instruments implementation of the Virtual Instrument Software Architecture (VISA) API.

-One of VISA's advantages is that it uses many of the same operations to communicate with instruments regardless of the interface type.
-For example, the VISA command to write an ASCII string to a message-based instrument is the same whether the instrument is Serial, GPIB, or USB.
-Thus, VISA provides interface independence.
-This can make it easy to switch interfaces and also gives the users who must program instruments for different interfaces a single language they can learn.
+NI-VISA uses many of the same operations to communicate with instruments, regardless of the interface type.
+This makes it easy to switch interfaces and provides a single language to learn for multiple different instruments.
+For example, the VISA command to write an ASCII string to a message-based instrument is the same whether the instrument interface is serial, GPIB, or USB.

-VISA's greatest advantage is that it is an extremely easy language to learn.
-VISA provides a very simple-to-use API that has bus independent functions for most of its I/O functionality.
-VISA provides the most commonly used functionality for instrumentation in a very compact command set, eliminating the need to learn low level communication protocols for multiple bus types.
+NI-VISA is an extremely easy interface to learn.
+It provides an API that has bus-independent functions for most of its I/O functionality.
+The most used functionality for instrumentation is provided in a compact command set, eliminating the need to learn low level communication protocols for multiple interface types.

 Before you start using NI-VISA, it is helpful to learn some of the terminology commonly used throughout the development process.

 A VISA resource is any instrument in your system.
 If you have multiple instruments connected to one host, each instrument is considered a VISA resource.
 The resource is a complete description of the set of capabilities for the instrument.

 The VISA resource type will depend on your instrument.
 There are several types: INSTR, SOCKET, RAW, etc.

 The VISA Resource Name is the exact name of the VISA resource.
 It specifies the instrument interface type, the instrument address, and the VISA Session type.
 The VISA resource name control is used to communicate with the instrument in your development environment.
 Use this information to see if your instrument is recognized and addressed properly in your program.

 A VISA session is a path of communication to a VISA Resource.
 A session is opened using the operation viOpen().
 You must open a VISA Session any time you want to perform VISA communication to an instrument.